quantify-os/quantify-core/docs/usage.rst

 - A standardized interface.
 - Provide logging of parameters through the :meth:`~qcodes.instrument.base.Instrument.snapshot` method.
 - All instruments inherit from the QCoDeS :class:`~qcodes.instrument.base.Instrument` class.
-- Are shown by default in the :class:`~quantify.visualization.instrument_monitor.InstrumentMonitor`
+- Are shown by default in the :class:`~quantify.visualization.InstrumentMonitor`

 Measurement Control